Robert Benchley: Vanity Fair and its aftermath

 Benchley began at Vanity Fair with fellow Harvard Lampoon and Hasty Pudding Theatricals alumnus Robert Emmet Sherwood and future friend and collaborator Dorothy Parker, who had taken over theatre criticism from P. G. Wodehouse years earlier.
-The format of Vanity Fair fit Benchley's style very well, allowing his columns to have a humorous tone, often as straight parodies.
-Benchley's work was typically published twice a month.
+The format of Vanity Fair fit Benchley's style very well, allowing his columns to have a humorous style, often as parodies.
+Benchley's work was published typically twice a month.
 Some of Benchley's columns, featuring a character he created, were attributed to his pseudonym Brighton Perry, but he took credit for most of them himself.
-Sherwood, Parker, and Benchley became close, often having long lunches at the Algonquin Hotel.
-When the editorial managers went on a European trip, the three took advantage of the situation, writing articles mocking the local theatre establishment and offering parodic commentary on a variety of topics, such as the effect of Canadian ice hockey on United States fashion.
+Sherwood, Parker, and Benchley became friendly, often having long lunches at the Algonquin Hotel.
+When the editorial managers went on a European journey, the three took advantage of the situation, writing articles mocking the local theatre establishment and offering parodic commentary on a variety of topics, such as the effect of Canadian ice hockey on United States fashion.
 This worried Sherwood, as he felt it could jeopardize his forthcoming raise.

 The situation at Vanity Fair deteriorated upon management's return.
-They sent out a memo forbidding the discussion of salaries in an attempt to rein in the staff.
+They distributed a memo forbidding the discussion of salaries in an attempt to control the staff.
 Benchley, Parker, and Sherwood responded with a memo of their own, followed by placards around their necks detailing their exact salaries for all to see.
 Management attempted to issue "tardy slips" for staff who were late.
-On one of these, Benchley wrote out, in very small handwriting, an elaborate excuse involving a herd of elephants on 44th Street.
-These issues contributed to a general deterioration of morale in the offices, culminating in Parker's termination, allegedly due to complaints by the producers of the plays she skewered in her theatrical reviews.
+On one of these, Benchley wrote, in very small handwriting, an elaborate excuse involving a herd of elephants on 44th Street.
+These issues contributed to a general deterioration of morale in the offices, culminating in Parker's termination, allegedly due to complaints by the producers of the plays she criticized in her theatrical reviews.
 Upon learning of her termination, Benchley tendered his own resignation.
-Word of it was published in Time by Alexander Woollcott, who was at a lunch with Benchley, Parker, and others.
-Given that Benchley had two children at the time of his resignation, Parker referred to it as "the greatest act of friendship I'd ever seen."
+It was mentioned in Time by Alexander Woollcott, who was at a lunch with Benchley, Parker, and others.
+Given that Benchley had two children at the time of his resignation, Parker referred to it as "the greatest act of friendship I'd ever seen".

-Following word of Benchley's resignation, freelance offers began piling up.
+After Benchley's resignation, he received many freelance offers.
 He worked constantly while claiming he was intensely lazy.
-(According to legend, he submitted a magazine piece titled "I Like to Loaf" two weeks after deadline.
-His explanatory note: "I was loafing.")
 He was offered $200 per basic subject article for The Home Sector, and a weekly freelance salary from New York World to write a book review column three times per week for the same salary he received at Vanity Fair.
-The column, titled "Books and Other Things," ran for one year and roved beyond literature to mundane topics such as Bricklaying in Modern Practice.
-Unfortunately for Benchley, however, his writing a syndicated column for David Lawrence drew the ire of his World bosses, and "Books and Other Things" was dropped.
+The column, titled "Books and Other Things," was published for one year and included mundane topics such as Bricklaying In Modern Practice.
+Unfortunately for Benchley, however, his writing a syndicated column for David Lawrence drew the ire of his World bosses, and "Books and Other Things" was terminated.